CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 ## Mountainmaw Hideout

-The Ferralkin clan known as the Mountainmaw has established a hidden base strategically positioned to harass and plunder traffic traversing the Trident Trail or the route to Tuntin.
+The Feral clan known as the Mountainmaw has established a hidden base strategically positioned to harass and plunder traffic traversing the Trident Trail or the route to Tuntin.
 The name "Mountainmaw" stems from the tribe's practice of sharpening their teeth, giving them a menacing and jagged appearance.
-Leading the bandits in this lair is Thrak, a Ferralkin who takes orders from the chief of the Mountainmaws, tasked with plundering any vulnerable caravans or travelers in the area.
+Leading the bandits in this lair is Thrak, a feral beastkin who takes orders from the chief of the Mountainmaws, tasked with plundering any vulnerable caravans or travelers in the area.
 Recently, a messenger from Mountainmaw Castle delivered new directives: Intercept the molekin Burrowbard Stoneseeker and anyone accompanying him.

 ![NotMyImage](MountainmawHideout.jpg)